-Food Service \$ 62,326
+Food Service \$ 128,624

 Construction in progress is composed of the Sturgis Brown High School Kitchen project.
-The District issued capital outlay certificates for \$5 million.
-The project is expected to cost \$7.7 million and will be completed by June 30, 2024.
-The remainder of the project will be paid with cash reserves in the Capital Outlay Fund and Food Service Fund.
+The project is expected to cost \$7.7 million and will be completed by June 30, 2025.
+The project is being funded with \$5 million in capital outlay certificates and cash reserves in the Capital Outlay Fund and Food Service Fund.